-- i) Land around and to the north of Carnsew Pool (The Spit)43
+- i) Land around and to the north of Carnsew Pool (The Spit)39

 - ii) The Plantation

 - iii) Ellis Park

 - iv) The Millpond

 - v) King George V Memorial Walk

 - vi) Lethlean Lane Recreation Ground

 - vii) Trevassack

-Proposals for development resulting in the loss of these green infrastructure assets will only be permitted where they include measures to mitigate the loss and enhance the overall connectivity of green infrastructure in the area and:
+Proposals for development of these green infrastructure assets will only be supported where they include measures to mitigate any loss and enhance the overall connectivity of green infrastructure in the area and:

-- i) development is necessary for the continuation or enhancement of established uses for recreation, leisure or nature conservation that would result in community benefits and where the proposal maintains the open character of the area, and maintains or enhances visual amenity; or - ii) development is minor in nature and includes the provision of an appropriate equivalent or improved replacement facility in the locality, of at least quantitative and qualitative equal value to compensate for the open space loss, and it can be demonstrated that the character and appearance of the area to be lost is not critical to the setting of the area; or iii) where development relates to a formal open space, the loss of the space can be mitigated by replacement of an equivalent or better facility within easy access of the community to which it relates.
+- the development is necessary for the continuation or enhancement of established uses for recreation, leisure or nature conservation that would result in community benefits and where the proposal maintains the open character of the area, and maintains or enhances visual amenity; or - ii) the development is minor in nature and includes the provision of an appropriate equivalent or improved replacement facility in the locality, of at least quantitative and qualitative equal value to compensate for the open space loss, and it can be

+38 See http://np.hayle.net/wp-content/uploads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf

-42 See http://np.hayle.net/wp-content/uploads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf 43 Natural England intends to notify 'the Spit' because of its important population of petalwort, which is a Red Databook Species.
+39 Natural England intends to notify 'the Spit' because of its important population of petalwort, which is a Red Databook Species.
 (NE consultation response, 3 August 2017.